 Alternately, you could take the trail within the canyon all the way to Sturtevant Falls though I understand that this would require numerous stream crossings, which can be tricky in high water.

-Directions: Take the I-210 into the city of Arcadia and exit at Santa Anita Ave.
-Then head towards the foothills (north of the freeway) as Santa Anita Ave. becomes the winding and mountainous Santa Anita Canyon Road.
-Take this road all the way to its end at the Chantry Flat Pack Station and Car Park.
+Take the I-210 into the city of Arcadia and exit at Santa Anita Ave.
+Then head north towards the foothills (north of the freeway) as Santa Anita Ave. becomes the winding and mountainous Santa Anita Canyon Road.
+Take this road all the way to its end at the Chantry Flat Pack Station and parking lot.

 Once here, you can buy a Forest Service Pass (if you didn't possess one already) and then try your luck at finding parking.
 If this lot is full, you'll have to drive back down Santa Anita Canyon Road and look for a pullout somewhere.
 You'll definitely want to have that Forest Service Pass because we consistently saw employees issuing citations for parked vehicles not displaying the pass.